supercorp-ai/supercompat/README.md

 # Supercompat

-Supercompat allows you to use any AI provider like Groq or Mistral with OpenAI-compatible Assistants API.
+Supercompat allows you to use any AI provider like Anthropic, Groq or Mistral with OpenAI-compatible Assistants API.

 # Install